Achar Gosht, a hot & sour Indian curry cooked in a wok to emulate a karahi, this version has Hyderabadi influences & uses lamb or mutton.

 I’ve used mutton here but it works just as well with lamb and you could even cook it with beef.

 Lamb or mutton works exceptionally well in curries, both the fat and its bold flavour are the perfect foil for big bold spices.
-I use it in everything from my Keema Matar through to the classic Lamb Rogan Josh.
+I use it in everything from my Keema Matar through to the classics like Lamb Rogan Josh, lamb jalfrezi and lamb pasanda.

 Frequently Asked Questions

-If you can get it use mutton, it has the most incredible flaovur.
+If you can get it use mutton, it has the most incredible flavour.
 But I have tested this with lamb (oh the sacrifice) and it works well.

 Go for a robust cut of meat with some fat like leg, shoulder or even neck.